celvios/baobab-mlm/MATRIX_STAGE_FIX.md

 - [ ] New user registers and shows as "No Stage"
 - [ ] User with 2 referrals stays at "No Stage" (not auto-upgraded to Feeder)
-- [ ] User with 4 paid referrals gets upgraded to "Feeder"
+- [ ] User with 6 paid referrals gets upgraded to "Feeder"
-- [ ] Stage matrix shows correct slot counts (4 for no_stage, 6 for feeder)
+- [ ] Stage matrix shows correct slot counts (6 for both no_stage and feeder)
 - [ ] Existing users are corrected by migration script
 - [ ] Matrix completion triggers proper stage progression